What Is The Oxidation Number Of Na

 Scientific Foundation

 The concept of oxidation numbers is rooted in the principles of electronegativity and the tendency of atoms to achieve a stable electron configuration.
-Atoms strive to achieve a full outer electron shell, typically resembling the electron configuration of a noble gas.
+Plus, atoms strive to achieve a full outer electron shell, typically resembling the electron configuration of a noble gas.
 This drive leads to the transfer or sharing of electrons, which is reflected in the assignment of oxidation numbers.
 Elements with low electronegativity tend to lose electrons, acquiring a positive oxidation number, while those with high electronegativity tend to gain electrons, acquiring a negative oxidation number.

 Historical Context